-When Howick Township was officially created in 1847, the government quickly made vast tracts of land in the 'Queen's Bush Territory' available for settlement.
+When Howick Township was officially created in 1847, the government lost no time in making vast tracts of land in the 'Queen's Bush Territory' available for settlement.
 With more land at their disposal than they knew what to do with, and eager to attract new immigrants, the government embarked on the usual process of luring European immigrants with offers of cheap land and rich bountiful harvests.

 The government laid out specific requirements to the new settlers stating they had to clear the land, erect a dwelling and have a specific amount of acreage under cultivation within a certain time frame.
 In 1854, the government put the lands up for sale and initially offered them to the settlers who had complied with the requirements.
 Unfortunately a number of settlers were careless and did not respond within the government's deadline.
 They were later shocked and enraged to find the government had sold the land from under them.
 One of those lucky purchasers was William Spence who had arrived from Ireland in 1854.

 Immediately upon his arrival, Spence bought up a 500-acre parcel of land and created a small village along the Maitland River, which he called Spenceton (also known as Spencetown).
 The settlement consisted of two streets, predictably named Mill Street and Main Street.
-With the opening of Charles Ferrand's grist mill in 1860, other businesses moved in and Spenceton began to grow.
+With the opening of Charles Ferrand's dam and grist/flour mill on Lot 31, Concession 4 in 1860, other businesses moved in and Spenceton began to grow.
 James Carson opened a general store and added a post office in 1864.
 A Wesleyan Methodist Church (later Newbridge United Church) was opened in 1865.
 After the post office was opened, Spenceton's name was changed to Newbridge, so it wouldn't be confused with another postal outlet that had a similar name.

 By the 1870s Newbridge was booming.
 In 1871 it boasted a population of 130.
 The village included two hotels, run by Norton Flemming and William Lapord, a harnessmaker, Charles Arnold, along with the usual blacksmith, shoemaker and carpenter.
 Rev. William Hurlbert, a Baptist minister also lived in town along with a physician, one Dr. Harvey.
 James Carson ran the post office from his busy store as well as taking on additional carpentry duties.
 Mail was delivered three times a week.
 Robert Elliott worked as the miller at the Ferrand grist and saw mills.
 By the late 1870s, a Methodist church and Orange Hall had been added.